kolorowyksiaze/DefJailbreakMAS/README.md

 - Scripts for **attacking LLMs** – exploring model behavior in adversarial or manipulation-prone contexts.
 - Scripts using **LLMs and BERT-base models as input classifiers** – experiments where models classify input data based on provided prompts.

+> ⚠️ **Note:** Some notebooks may appear as "Invalid Notebook" on GitHub due to missing `'state'` in `metadata.widgets`, but they work fine when downloaded or opened in Google Colab.

 ### `input_classification_output_files/`

 This folder contains the results of the experiments, including: